ipcrmdemo/uuu001/README.md

 fffsdf
 ### Run tests
 ff
-This service comes with some rudimentary tests as a good starting point for writing your own.
+This service comes with sofme rudimentary tests as a good starting point for writing your own.
 Use the following command to execute the tests using Maven:fff